ebeshero/digitalStorytelling/schedule_2017.md

 ##### Friday, 6/9
 It's week 2.
 Let's think about time, and its role in narration.
 Structure a narrative that moves through time, even that explains a process or delivers a sequenced experience.
 Deliberate sequencing is required.
 Do not bore your reader!
 Imagine an impatient audience who needs to be engaged in a few minutes with pithy and precise language and effectively p(l)aced, vivid images and sound.
 Surprise your audience with something startling or profound within 4-5 minutes.
-Condensation may be key: You may find yourself writing and speaking (expressing yourself) a great deal MORE than you include in the final post.
+Condensation may be key: You may find yourself writing and speaking (expressing yourself) a great deal *more* than you include in the final post.
 What you complete by Friday 6/9 should count as the two Image + Design projects worth 5% of the final grade.
 These are experimental starts that build toward the more formal assignments.